 Q. What are you most proud of in your tea business?

-A. My mission has always been to connect consumers directly with premium products from Rwanda, to make a positive social and economic impact, and to create new opportunities for building community.
+A. My mission has always been to connect consumers directly with Rwanda's premium products, make a positive social and economic impact, and create new opportunities for building community.

 I am proud to have started to develop a following in the U.S. for Rwandan tea and to show people that there is so much more to this small country than the genocide.
-I am building a model that is based upon conscious consumerism and offers inspiration for a new paradigm of business.
+I am building a model based on conscious consumerism that offers inspiration for a new business paradigm.

 I do not sell for the sake of selling.
 I believe that the brands that are rooted in a deep sense of purpose are the ones that will outlast all of the others in this great shakeout.